exposit/pythia-oracle/HELP.md

 "Plot Move" chooses a potential GM-style move.
 Use to emulate a GM's actions or plot movement.

 >*[Plot Move] Add or remove an NPC from the current scene or area.*

+There are four "styles"; "Generic" is Apocalypse World/Simple World derived, "Calypso" uses the Moves from *The Calypso Compendium*, "DW" uses *Dungeon World's* Moves, and "All" grabs one from any of the above.

+"Keywords" return a single keyword, suitable for setting scenes, providing themes, and generally describing stuff.

+"Tone" is just that; a tone, like "brooding", or "manic", or "sad".

 __Script Framework__